 As a husband, corporate-preneur who hops on and off about 65 flights a year, father of a newborn, and author, I’m often asked how I manage to find time between career and family.
-Honestly, I find it to be fairly easy, but I can understand how it can be viewed as difficult to many.
-In my book, The Mind of A Winner, I share three important habits to that will help you balance your professional and personal lives.
+Honestly, I find it to be fairly easy, but I can understand how it can be viewed as difficult for many.
+In my book, The Mind of A Winner, I share three important habits that will help you balance your professional and personal lives.

 Family Comes First

 When faced with having to make those tough life decisions along your journey, your family should be at the top of your priority list.
-Helping your spouse prep dinner, attending your child’s practice if you can’t make gameday, or calling to check on an elderly loved one are all small efforts that show your family they are important.
+Helping your spouse prep dinner, attending your child’s practice if you can’t make game day, or calling to check on an elderly loved one are all small efforts that show your family they are important.
 Knowing that your family comes first should ease the process when you’re faced with making a business or personal decision.
 More importantly, your family will appreciate the choice that you’re making.

 Go the extra mile to make sure your message is clearly received by your partner, children, boss, clients, and colleagues.
 Miscommunication can be the culprit that leads to confusion and frustration.
 Over-communicate to proactively manage expectations of those around you when a shift in plans occurs.